andysmith26/groupwheel/docs/UX_STRATEGY.md

-# Turntable — UX Strategy
+# Groupwheel — UX Strategy

 **From Wizard to Workspace: Redesigning Group Management**